wazo-platform/xivo-res-freeze-check/README.md

 Once loaded, the module checks at regular intervals if asterisk is deadlocked or not.

-It currently only check if the lock on the global channels container can be acquired or not: if it can't, then it considers asterisk is deadlocked and abort the process.
+It currently checks if the lock on the global channels container can be acquired or not: if it can't, then it considers asterisk is deadlocked and aborts the process.

 ## Compilation dependencies